 Drawing on William Carlos Williams’ search for the American idiom in Paterson, Layers of Swampis an experiment in trying to find a language that embodies a relational ontological perspective.
 It is an effort, in the sense of Heriberto Yépez’s “Ethopoetics,” at a “new-making of oneself,” through the enactment of process towards the making of a poem that brings into existence new ways of being.
 Similar to Fanon’s revolutionary transformation of consciousness, this depends upon direct action on and off the page.
 The four sections of the work offer different attempts at such a transformation.

 Onders, Ryan, "Billy's Burg: Investigating Colonial and Capitalist Constructions through Poetry" (2019).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 1342.

 On-Campus Access Only